michaelchang64/clinical_trial_trends/README.md

 ## Future Improvements

-- **Dockerize Frontend**: Consider dockerizing the frontend for a consistent deployment environment.
+- **Dockerize Frontend**: Will try my hand at dockerizing the frontend for a consistent deployment environment, but it for now it seems to work well enough without being dockerized.
-- **Security**: Implement security best practices, such as using a secrets management tool for sensitive data.